 (Adds company news item)

-Nov 30 (Reuters) - Britain’s FTSE 100 index is seen opening about 2 points lower or almost flat in percentage terms on Wednesday, according to financial bookmakers, with futures up 0.1 percent ahead of the cash market open.
+Nov 10 (Reuters) - Britain's FTSE 100 index is seen opening 13 points higher at 7,497 on Friday, according to financial bookmakers, with futures up 0.11 percent ahead of the cash market open.

 * For more on the factors affecting European stocks, please click on: cpurl://apps.cp./cms/?pageId=livemarkets